-EnvelopedData{} structures is created for password-protected private values as follows (refer to RFC 2630 for identifier and type definitions):
+EnvelopedData structures is created for password-protected private values as follows (refer to RFC 2630 for identifier and type definitions):

-- EnvelopedData.version must have the value '2' - EnvelopedData.recipientInfos should contain at least one RecipientInfo of type KEKRecipientInfo. with the following restrictions: - KEKRecipientInfo.version must be '4' - KEKRecipientInfo.kekid.keyldentifier shall be set to the corresponding keyld in PKCS15Token.keyManagementInfo (see below) - KEKRecipientInfo.kekid.date need not be present - KEKRecipientInfo.kekid.other need not be present - KEKRecipientInfo.keyEncryptionAlgorithm must be chosen from the set of KeyEncryptionAlgorithms defined above. - KEKRecipientInfo.encryptedKey shall contain the encrypted content-encryption key - EnvelopedData.encryptedContentInfo.contentType shall have the value id-data (see, e.g. PKCS #7). - EnvelopedData.encryptedContentInfo.contentEncryptionAlgorithm must be chosen from the set of ContentEncryptionAlgorithms defined in Section 7.4 - EnvelopedData.encryptedContentInfo.encryptedContent must contain the result of encrypting a DER-encoding of the value in question (a ObjectValue or a SEQUENCE OF PKCS15Objects) the content-encryption with key encrypted in indicated the algorithm in KEKRecipientInfo.encryptedKey and EnvelopedData.encryptedContentInfo.contentEncryptionAlgorithm. - The content-encryption key shall be encrypted with a key-encryption key derived from the user's authentication password (see next section) by an algorithm from the KeyDerivationAlgorithms set.
+- EnvelopedData.version must have the value '2' - EnvelopedData.recipientInfos should contain at least one RecipientInfo of type KEKRecipientInfo. with the following restrictions: - KEKRecipientInfo.version must be '4' - KEKRecipientInfo.kekid.keyldentifier shall be set to the corresponding keyld in PKCS15Token.keyManagementInfo (see below) - KEKRecipientInfo.kekid.date need not be present - KEKRecipientInfo.kekid.other need not be present - KEKRecipientInfo.keyEncryptionAlgorithm must be chosen from the set of KeyEncryptionAlgorithms defined above. - KEKRecipientInfo.encryptedKey shall contain the encrypted content-encryption key - EnvelopedData.encryptedContentInfo.contentType shall have the value id-data (see, e.g. PKCS #7). - EnvelopedData.encryptedContentInfo.contentEncryptionAlgorithm must be chosen from the set of ContentEncryptionAlgorithms defined in Section 7.4 - EnvelopedData.encryptedContentInfo.encryptedContent must contain the result of encrypting a DER-encoding of the value in question (a ObjectValue or a SEQUENCE OF PKCS15Objects) with the content-encryption encrypted key in KEKRecipientInfo.encryptedKey and the algorithm indicated in Enveloped Data. encrypted Content Info. content Encryption Algorithm. - The content-encryption key shall be encrypted with a key-encryption key derived from the user's authentication password (see next section) by an algorithm from the KeyDerivationAlgorithms set.